 Recipe by Ladan

-"Tender egg-battered chicken breasts with a delectable lemony sauce."
+"Tender egg-battered chicken breast pieces are deep-fried and served with a delectable lemony sauce."

 Hmm.
 None of these ingredients are on sale today.

 Show ingredients on sale